ruhanazevedo/battleship/SECURITY.md

 ## Scope

-Naval Battle is a **desktop tool** that runs entirely offline on the user's machine.
+Battleship is a **desktop tool** that runs entirely offline on the user's machine.
 It reads local PDF files and does not:

 - Connect to any external server
 - Transmit data of any kind